 Rakesh was tasked with a market penetration strategy from various sectors.
 Eleven new companies contacted, resulting in several orders being placed“Craig Peterson – M.D

 - Are you achieving the highest levels of profitability in your business?

 - Do you have the correct balance of existing customers and new customers?

-- Do you have effective ways of measuring all elements of your business performance?
+- Do you have effective ways of measuring all elements of your sales development?

 - Are you effectively enhancing relationships with your most important/key customers?

 - Are you being objective when reviewing internal process, procedure and general ways of working to ensure they are effective and fit for purpose?

 - Where are your next 1, 2 and 3 years of sales coming from – do you have a strategy?
 What is your sales pipeline?
 Do you have a plan B?

 - What percentage of your market do you currently occupy?
 Can you significantly increase it?